-The Block 14 gold project is located close to Sudan’s border with Egypt, 900km north of the capital Khartoum.
-Access to the project is by sealed road along the eastern bank of the River Nile to the town of Abu Hamad and then via a well used desert road to the project area.
+The Block 14 Gold Project (the “Project”) is located close to Sudan’s border with Egypt, 900km north of the capital Khartoum.
+The exploration license covers 1,000km2.
+Access to the project is by sealed road along the eastern bank of the River Nile to the town of Abu Hamad and then via a well-used desert road to the project area.

 Block 14 has a Mineral Reserves of 79.9 Mt at 1.11 g/t Au for 2.854 Moz.
 The Project comprises of two primary deposits, Galat Sufar South (“GSS”) and Wadi Doum, which has a Mineral Resource Estimate consisting of an Indicated resource of 79.9Mt grading 1.30g/t Au for 3.342 Moz of gold and an Inferred resource of 18.5Mt grading 1.2g/t Au for 0.711 Moz of gold (at a cut-off grade of 0.6g/t).
 Multiple high-grade targets have been identified throughout the Block 14 license that have yet to be explored.

 The Project also boasts a 980km2 permitted freshwater resource 90km from the Company’s concession, sufficient to support a mill throughput of 6.0Mtpa.
 The current Measured Water Resource of 80-100Mm3 will support the required 12,500m3/day for the life of mine.